Sai Kung District: Local and tourist attractions

 The town centre of Sai Kung has a high concentration of seafood restaurants which attract many tourists.

 In addition, there are golf courses and nature trails.
 There is a golf driving range center in Ho Chung.

 In recent years, the government has invested heavily in Sai Kung, with improvements being made to the town seafront, such as the Waterfront Park.
 An attractive mix of small boutique-style shops has sprung up as well, due to a sizeable expat population and increasing numbers of local visitors, selling everything from secondhand books to cat-themed accessories, and alternative lifestyle stores that offer items like surfboards, candles, incense, seashells, etc.

+The revitalisation of the old Centro Building, now renamed Dock 1A, a hub in Sai Kung located at 1A, Chui Tong Road is underway.
+Previously the home of Tikitiki Bowling Alley and Bar, as well as a large supermarket, the complex will be transformed into a mega shopping mall with its grand opening is expected to happen in January 2025.

 Transport

 The MTR system's Tseung Kwan O line currently has five stations in Tseung Kwan O New Town.
 The new town is also served by a comprehensive bus network that connects it to Kowloon via several main roads including Tseung Kwan O Tunnel and Po Lam Road.

 Hang Hau Road and Ying Yip Road link Tseung Kwan O with Sai Kung Town and Clear Water Bay.
 The nearest MTR station to Sai Kung Town is Hang Hau.

 Some isolated parts of Sai Kung Peninsula have no road access and can only be reached on foot or by boat.
 Where a destination is accessible by public transport, it is usually served via a network of bus routes, public light buses (i.e. minibuses) and taxis.